If you suffer from PCOS you are probably intimately familiar with acne.

-But in order to be effective, they must be accompanied with other therapies (remember you want to "layer" therapies) such as changes to your diet, management of your stress and of course hormone balancing.
+But in order to be effective, they must be accompanied by other therapies (remember you want to “layer” therapies) such as changes to your diet, management of your stress, and of course hormone balancing.

 I’ve broken down some of the most common supplements used to treat acne based on the hormonal problem you are facing…

 - For High Estrogen: Often women with PCOS have a combination of high estrogen and low progesterone.
-High estrogen may lead to acne and can be managed by taking certain supplements which help your body eliminate and metabolize estrogen.
-Supplements such as DIM and Indole-3-carbinol can be effective tools to improve estrogen metabolism.
+High estrogen may lead to acne and can be managed by taking certain supplements that help your body eliminate and metabolize estrogen.
+Supplements such as DIM and Indole-3-carbinol can be effective tools to improve estrogen metabolism (11).

 - For low Progesterone: Treating progesterone won’t necessarily treat your acne, but it may help reduce the impact of estrogen and its influence on your acne.
 You can learn more about how to manage progesterone here.

-- For Insulin Resistance: Another tactic which can be useful in treating acne in PCOS is to address insulin resistance.
-Insulin resistance doesn't cause acne by itself but it may lead to the hormonal imbalances that DO cause acne such as high testosterone.
+- For Insulin Resistance: Another tactic that can be useful in treating acne in PCOS is to address insulin resistance.
+Insulin resistance doesn’t cause acne by itself but it may lead to the hormonal imbalances that DO cause acne such as high testosterone.
 Treating insulin resistance may, therefore, be a backdoor treatment for acne (though not quite as effective as other therapies listed here).
-Using supplements such as Berberine, Fish oil and Alpha-lipoic-acid may all be beneficial.
+Using supplements such as berberine, fish oil, and alpha-lipoic acid may all be beneficial.